Denmark in World War II: Protectorate government (1940–43)

 These factors combined to allow Denmark a very favourable relationship with Nazi Germany.
 The government remained somewhat intact, and the parliament continued to function more or less as it had before.
 They were able to maintain much of their former control over domestic policy.
 The police and judicial system remained in Danish hands, and unlike most occupied countries, King Christian X remained in the country as Danish head of state.
 The German Reich was formally represented by a Reichsbevollmächtigter ('Reich Plenipotentiary'), i.e. a diplomat accredited to the sovereign, a post awarded to Cecil von Renthe-Fink, the German ambassador, and then in November 1942 to the lawyer and SS general Werner Best.

 Danish public opinion generally backed the new government, particularly after the fall of France in June 1940.
 There was a general feeling that the unpleasant reality of German occupation must be confronted in the most realistic way possible, given the international situation.
 Politicians realized that they would have to try hard to maintain Denmark's privileged position by presenting a united front to the German authorities, so all of the mainstream democratic parties formed a new government together.
 Parliament and the government agreed to work closely together.
-Though the effect of this was close to the creation of a one-party state, it remained a representative government.

 The Danish government was dominated by Social Democrats, including the pre-war prime minister Thorvald Stauning, who had been strongly opposed to the Nazi party.
 Stauning himself was deeply depressed by the prospects for Europe under Nazism.
 Nonetheless, his party pursued a strategy of cooperation, hoping to maintain democracy and Danish control in Denmark for as long as possible.
 There were many issues that they had to work out with Germany in the months after the occupation.
 In an effort to keep the Germans satisfied, they compromised Danish democracy and society in several fundamental ways: